 At Club Staffing, our valuable physical therapists come first.
 For this reason, we continually update our site with the latest resources for their use.
 The following reference guide will help both existing physical therapists and job seekers get the information they need.
-To find out what types of physical therapist jobs are available, simply search travel physical therapy jobs.
+To find out what types of physical therapist jobs are available, simply search for travel physical therapy jobs.

 The American Physical Therapy Association (APTA) is an individual membership professional organization representing more than 90,000 member physical therapists (PTs), physical therapist assistants (PTAs), and students of physical therapy.

-3. PT CENTRALPT Central provides study materials and assorted resources for study materials for physical therapy students.
+PT Central provides study materials and assorted resources for study materials for physical therapy students.

 - The Foreign Credentialing Commission on Physical Therapy (FCCPT) — A non-profit organization created to assist the U.S. Citizenship and Immigration Services (USCIS).